-The West Cities Police Communications Center is member of the а CALIFORNIA JOINT POWERS INSURANCE AUTHORITY (Authority).
-The Authority is composed of 124 California public entities and is organized under a joint powers agreement pursuant to California Government Code §6500 et seg.
-The purpose of the Authority is to arrange and administer programs for the pooling of self-insured losses, to purchase excess insurance or reinsurance, and to arrange for group purchased insurance for property and other lines of coverage.
+The West Cities Police Communications Center is a member of the California Joint Powers Insurance Authority (CJPIA).
+CJPIA is composed of 124 California public entities and is organized under a joint powers agreement pursuant to California Government Code §6500 et seq.
+The purpose of CJPIA is to arrange and administer programs for the pooling of self-insured losses, to purchase excess insurance or reinsurance, and to arrange for group purchased insurance for property and other lines of coverage.
 The California JPIA began covering claims of its members in 1978.
 Each member government has an elected official as its representative on the Board of Directors.
 The Board operates through a nine-member Executive Committee.